Lordly House Museum - Historic Places Days

 902-275-3842

 A circa 1806 restored Georgian house that belonged to the first Municipal Clerk of the Municipality of the District of Chester.
 Charles Lordly.
 The main rooms feature articles and furnishing that reflect the late 1800s.
-The display this year features Home Town Chester During World War II where over 2000 fighting men, spent respite time in the village at 44 different homes and the Norwegians had a respite and care facility.
+The main display this year features a display of wooden half model boats.
+Other displays feature coopering, Blandford and area display, and a “do you remember?” display featuring artifactis and events from the Municipality of the District of Chester.
 Adjacent to the main building is a research area and the main office all surrounded by a park and children’s playground.
-Off site we feature a 1902 train station housing Station 20 Craft Shoppe, displays of boat building, Oak Island, Station memories, wrought iron work, Forman Hawboldt display and gold mining.
+Off site we feature a 1905 train station with a caboose parked on the track outside.
+Inside Station 20 Craft Shoppe, Oak Island Display, Station memories, wrought iron work, and gold mining.
+A separate display featuring Forman Hawboldt, inventor of the make and break marine engine which changed the face of fishing on the entire East Coast.

 Amenities